robsalamat/MechaCar_Statistical_Analysis/README.md

 ### 3.Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

+The model predicts the mpg of the MechaCar prototype with effectiveness as the r-squared value of 0.7149.
+A value above 0.7  generally indicates strong effectivity as they are closer to 1.

 ## II.
 Create Visualizations for the Trip Analysis

 ## III.T-Tests on Suspension Coils